The one-year trial, for the 2018 to 2019 funding year, will enable more eligible adults to access AEB funding.

 We have engaged with representative bodies, Mayoral Combined Authorities and the Greater London Authority, who have been supportive of the trial and it’s aims to make learning more accessible for the low paid.

-The rules associated with the trial are in version 1 of the adult education budget (AEB) funding rules 2018 to 2019.
+The rules associated with the trial are in the adult education budget (AEB) funding rules 2018 to 2019.